Exclavia/PyataDB/README.md

 ![Python Version](https://img.shields.io/badge/python-3.9+-blue.svg)
 ![GitHub License](https://img.shields.io/github/license/Exclavia/PynexDB)

 PynexDB is a **lightweight**, **in-memory**, and **easy-to-use** database built with pure Python.
-It's designed for simplicity, speed, and ease of use in small to medium-sized projects, offering powerful features like indexing, transactions, and advanced querying without the need for external dependencies.
+It's designed for simplicity, speed, and ease of use in small to medium-sized projects, offering powerful features like indexing, transactions, and advanced querying, while maintaining a fairly small and easily embeddable footprint.

 ---